 Weigh up value vs speed and choose the right option based on what’s important to you.
 And be realistic, if your car is worth less than £200, you may get more selling for scrap.

 If you decide to sell your car online, make sure you’re informed and consider your options before making a decision.

 Whilst there are now several large online buyers – including WeWantAnyCar, The Car Buying Group, Best Car Buyer – there are considerable differences between these services.
 It’s worth doing your research and comparing them all against selling on Motorway, part exchanging and selling privately.

 6. Prepare your motor

 Make sure your car is looking as good as possible to avoid potential buyers chipping away at the price at the last minute.
-Make sure your car is washed and cleaned inside and out on the day you are selling and fix any minor issues (e.g. correcting small dents and scratches).
+It’s a good idea that your car is washed and cleaned inside and out on the day you’re selling and fix any minor issues (e.g. correcting small dents and scratches).